org-formation/aws-resource-providers/organizations/policy/docs/README.md

 # Community::Organizations::Policy

-Resource that allows for the creation of an Organizations Policy attached to an OU.
+Resource that allows for the creation of AWS Organizations policies and attaching to different targets in the organization.

 ## Syntax